Tennessee

 Scaling Requirements

 The privacy program must be proportionate to the business.
-TIPA requires organizations to consider business size and complexity, the nature and scope of activities, the sensitivity of the personal information processed, the cost and availability of privacy protection tools, and compliance with comparable state or federal laws.
+TIPA requires organizations to consider business size and complexity, the nature and scope of activities, the sensitivity of personal information processed, the cost and availability of privacy protection tools, and compliance with comparable state or federal laws.
+Businesses have two years after any revision to the NIST Privacy Framework to update their own programs.

 Enforcement and Penalties